stajs/Stajs.Procon.TeamKillTracker/README.md

 - Optional kick for team killers after reaching a punish limit.
 - Configurable commands and messages.
 - Optionally protect admins or whitelisted players from being punished.
-- Shame the worst team killers at the end of the round.
+- Shame the worst team killers at the end of the round, or on demand by issuing a `!shame` command.

 ## Install